 Calabria is a beach lovers dream!
 One of the best things about Calabria is that you can spend the whole morning basking up the sun and waves, whilst in the afternoon, exploring some of the tiny villages in the region.

-St. Michael’s Mount really is the perfect place to explore when tides are low, just make sure to keep an eye on when the sea comes back in… no one likes to be stranded!
+St. Michael’s Mount really is the perfect place to explore when tides are low, just make sure to keep an eye on when the sea comes back in; no one likes to be stranded or cause unnecessary risk.

 4.)
 Grundarfjörður, Iceland